Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận11/02/2025

-More than 170 bombs from World War II were found under a children's playground, picture 1.
+More than 170 bombs from World War II were found under a children's playground, picture 1

-A playground for children.
+A children's playground.
 Photo illustration: Bernard Spragg

 Wooler Parish Council hired Brimstone Site Investigations to survey the playground, and quickly realised that "the scale of the problem was much larger than anticipated".

-It is believed that the area where the playground was built was originally used as a National Guard training ground during the war, and the bombs were buried at the end of the war.
+It is believed the area where the playground was built was originally used as a National Guard training ground during the war, and the bombs were buried at the end of the war.
 "I never thought that as a parish councillor I would have to deal with bomb disposal," Mr Mather said.

 The Ministry of Defence confirmed that a team visited the site twice in January.
-“Obviously this discovery was unexpected, but we are pleased that we have been able to secure additional funding to allow this vital work to be carried out safely,” a county council spokesman said.
+“Obviously this discovery was unexpected, but we are pleased that we have been able to secure additional funding to allow this important work to be carried out safely,” a county council spokesman said.

 Unexploded bombs from World War II have exploded without warning before.
 Last October, a bomb dropped by the United States during the war exploded at an airport in Japan, creating a large crater in the runway.